 1. using multiple visualisations to provide global and local views of the data (Lesson 3, 4, 6, 7, 9, 10)

-2. identifying relevant features in distributions (Lesson 3, 4, 6, 7, 8, 9, 10)
+2. identifying relevant features in distributions (Lesson 3, 4, 6, 7, 8, 9, 10) interweaving the context in the description of the distribution

 5. communicate findings, using evidence from analysis, provide possible explanations for findings, reflect on conjectures or assertions, and evaluate the approach for the different phases of the statistical enquiry (Lesson 11)